Universal Translation Services

 1. Staying in Touch with the Workers:

-Once the work has been assigned, the TPM stays in close contact with each translator to make sure they are not facing any problems with the task and offer them help if they need it.
+Once the work has been assigned, the TPM stays in close contact with each translator to ensure they are not facing any problems with the task and offer them help if needed.

 1. Quality Check:

-Once the translations have been completed, TPMs check their quality to make sure everything is accurate.
-They want to make sure that the work is according to the agency’s standards.
-This is a crucial step as without it; the customers will never get quality services.
+Once the translations have been completed, TPMs check their quality to ensure everything is accurate.
+They want to ensure the work is according to the agency’s standards.
+This is a crucial step; without it, the customers will never get quality services.

 1. Submitting Assignments: